 For a final hair rinse, you can try diluting 1 part coconut vinegar with 2 parts coconut water for a fuller and shinier head of hair and to help repair damaged hair.
 As a natural conditioning for hair this rinse works by sealing the hair cuticles, locking in moisture and stopping them from drying out.

-You can buy coconut vinegar from Amazon.
+You can also buy coconut vinegar online at Amazon — See details.

 #4.
 Egg Protein Treatment

 Here’s a homemade deep conditioner for dry hair.